by Lisa McGrimmon

 To become that person, you start by monitoring your niche.

 A niche market is simply a small fragment of a larger business market.
-For example, someone who starts a handmade jewelry business might decide to focus on a niche market such as making custom bridal jewelry.
+For example, someone who starts a handmade jewelry business might decide to focus on a smaller market like custom bridal jewelry.

-Targeting a smaller market can help you own your niche and allow your business to stand out because, instead of having to compete with everyone in a larger category, you are working in a smaller category with less competition and more clearly defined customer needs.
+Targeting a smaller market can help you own your niche and allow your business to stand out.
+Instead of having to compete with everyone in a larger category, you are working in a smaller category with less competition and more clearly defined customer needs

 In a smaller niche, it is easier to stand out, meet specific needs, and become the go-to expert in your field.